Can I edit on the Freewrite? Where are the arrow keys?

 No, the Freewrite is not trying to punish you.
 Quite the opposite!
 It removes subconscious barriers and lets you write with maximum productivity.
 We have heard from many writers that they have seen their hourly word count double using a Freewrite!

 This method is not something the Astrohaus team came up with or for which we can take credit.
-In many MFA programs and writing courses, it is taught to separate the writing process into two parts, drafting and editing.
-The Freewrite is a tool designed for the millions of writers that find this style of free-form drafting critical to their workflow.
-We also hope it will help others looking to maximize the writing flow state.
+In many MFA programs and writing courses, writers are taught to separate the writing process into two parts, drafting and editing.
+The Freewrite is a tool designed for the millions of writers who find this style of free-form drafting critical to their workflow.
+We also hope it will help others looking to achieve flow state when writing and maximize their writing potential.